-The Sustainable Expatriation startup founds its home in Copenhagen, Denmark as Sustainable Expatriation Foundation - being registered as INGO with a global social impact and raising awareness of the vulnerable position of expat population, with a special focus on historically discriminated female expat spouses.
-We are aiming for consultative status within the UN, the OECD and the ILO to support the situation of expat spouses globally, primarily women, who end up unemployable due to the current unsustainable approach to expatriation from the national policies, prohibiting the dependent spouses from work, which violates universal human rights of women in many countries in 2021 according to Permits Foundation
+SEF INGO provides global social impact and raising awareness of the vulnerable position of expat population, with a special focus on historically discriminated female expat spouses.
+We are aiming for consultative status within the UN, the OECD and the ILO to support the situation of expat spouses globally, primarily women, who end up unemployable due to the current unsustainable approach to expatriation from the national policies, prohibiting the dependent spouses from work, which violates universal human rights of women in many countries in 2021.
+Dutch NGO Permits Foundation

 Since the dawn of corporate expatriation, enterprises have accepted the denial of work permits to the spouses of their staff as a norm.
 There is a complete absence of policies to enable highly educated yet unable to work women to reintegrate back into the workforce after years of living in other countries and sacrificing their careers to the global expansion of corporations, which leads to personal disasters, operational and expat talent retention economic loses and challenges, loss of key C-level professionals for organisations, broken families and suffering women and their children.

-Such unaddressed inequalities devastate the economic position of people who have contributed to the globalisation of the companies their spouses work for.
+Such unaddressed inequalities devastate the economic position of expat spouses of all genders who have contributed to the globalisation of the companies their spouses work for.
 The system also leaves present and former expatriates without a pension plan, career development, re-integration support creating long-term continuous stress, which shortens lives.

 Our INGO aims to solve this global pain through partnerships for Sustainable Development Goals with B2B2G, the UN entities, global and local investment and venture philanthropy funds, NGOs and human rights influencers sharing our vision of inclusive economy for all.